 View all Employee Surveys by NBRI.

 So, what does this have to do with employees?
 Employee behavior is also very complex.
 When we ask whether or not money is a motivator we are asking a very broad question that makes predicting behavior difficult.
 Money is a motivator to an extent.
-I enjoy my work, but let’s face it…how many of us would keep doing our jobs if our employers were no longer able to pay us but asked us to stay on as full-time volunteers?
+I enjoy my work, but let’s face it…how many of us would keep doing our jobs if our employers were no longer able to pay us, but asked us to stay on as full-time volunteers?

 Money is a crucial incentive to work motivation.
 It is a medium of exchange and the means by which employees can purchase things to satisfy their needs and desires.
 It also serves as a scorecard by which employees assess the value that the organization places on their services.
 Employees can also compare their value to others based on their pay.
 In addition to its exchange value, money also has symbolic value.
 John Stacey Adams, a behavioral and workplace psychologist, developed equity theory to explain this value.
 According to this theory, employees try to maintain equity between the inputs they bring to their job and the outcomes they receive from it.
 This is compared to the perceived inputs and outputs of others in the organization.
 The theory states that employees perceive they are being treated fairly when the ratio of their inputs to their outcomes is equivalent to other employees they work with.
-Fair treatment motivates employees to maintain this fairness within the relationships of their co-workers and the organization.
+Fair treatment motivates employees to exhibit fairness in their relationships with co-workers and the organization.

 Reinforcement and expectancy theories also attest to the motivating power of money.
 According to reinforcement theory, if pay is contingent on performance, it will encourage employees to maintain high levels of effort.
 According to expectancy theory, money will motivate to the extent that employees perceive it as satisfying their personal goals and to the extent they perceive their pay as being dependent upon performance criteria.
 Some of the best evidence that money motivates employees to perform comes from the research of industrial psychologist Edwin Locke, Ph.D., who is the Dean’s Professor Emeritus of Leadership and Motivation at the R.H.
 Smith School of Business at the University of Maryland.
 Locke compared four methods of motivating employee performance: money, goal setting, participation in decision making, and redesigning jobs to give workers more challenge and responsibility.
 He found that the average improvement in performance from money was 30%, compared to an increase in performance by 16% for goal setting, less than one percent improvement from participation in decision making, and a 17% improvement from job redesign.
 In addition, Locke reviewed numerous motivation studies and found that when money was used as a method of motivation it always resulted in some improvement in employee performance.